dvln/out/README.md

 7. Access to io.Writer for any output level (streams/markup based on curr setup)
 8. Clean alignment and handling for multi-line strings or strings w/no newlines
 9. "Smarter" insertion of newlines into the screen or log file io.Writers
-10. Ability to limit debug/trace output to specific pkg(s) or file(s) or function(s)
+10. Ability to limit debug/trace output to specific pkg(s) or function(s)
-11. Ability to easily add stack trace on non-zero exit (eg: Fatal*) class errors
+11. Ability to easily add stack trace on non-zero exit (eg: Fatal) class errors
 12. Attempts to be "safe" for concurrent use (currently lacks thorough testing)

 # Usage